Huljich family: Business interests

+Pushpay insider trading conviction

+In 2022 Peter Huljich was charged with insider trading by the Financial Markets Authority (New Zealand).

+One of the co-founders of Pushpay, Eliot Crowther, informed Huljich, who was in a role of a general managed at the time, about desire to leave the company and sell his shares.
+According to the court, Peter Huljich than used this information for financial gain prior to the public announcement of Crowther's departure from the company.
+Peter Huljich was sentenced to community detention and ordered to pay a fine of $100,000 which was later increased by Court of Appeal to $200,000.

 Philanthropy

 The family created the Huljich Foundation, a charitable trust that supports seriously ill children.
 The trust provides a memorable experience for children with a poor prognosis.
 The experience is to be chosen by the child to share the experience with their family.

 Family discord

 In 2014 it was reported that Elizabeth, the mother of brothers Christopher, Paul and Michael, had filed an application in the High Court at Auckland to force her son Christopher to repay a mortgage registered over her St Heliers property.
 He defended the action, stating that the claim was misconceived.

-In late 2018, the legal dispute was comprehensively settled when the Judge threw out a number of courses of action and awarded $650,000 in costs to Christopher, describing the case brought by Elizabeth as “vexatious and frivolous“.
+In late 2018, the legal dispute was comprehensively settled when the Judge threw out a number of courses of action and awarded $650,000 in costs to Christopher, describing the case brought by Elizabeth as "vexatious and frivolous“.